marialma/Public-Data-Sets/README.md

 * [Humanitarian Data Exchange](https://data.humdata.org) - "Humanitarian data", meaning data relevant to humanitarian crises.
 This could include baseline data, demographic information, data about aid organizations.
 * [Yemen Data Project](http://yemendataproject.org) - A project aimed at collecting data about the conduct of war in Yemen.
 Data about airstrike frequency, targets, times.
     - _overall goal of contributing independent and neutral data to increase transparency over the conduct of the war and to inform humanitarian response, human rights advocacy, media coverage and policy discussion._
+* [PRIO - Peace Research Institute Oslo](https://www.prio.org/Data/) - PRIO makes their datasets publically available for replication and such.
+Lots of really good stuff in there.
+    - _The Peace Research Institute Oslo (PRIO) conducts research on the conditions for peaceful relations between states, groups and people._
+* [Armed Conflict Location & Event Data Project](https://www.acleddata.com) - Extensive, regularly updated dataset on armed conflict across the world.
+    - _Political violence and protest includes events that occur within civil wars and periods of instability, public protest and regime breakdown.
+ACLED’s aim is to capture the forms, actors, dates and locations of political violence and protest as it occurs across states.
+The ACLED team conducts analysis to describe, explore and test conflict scenarios, and makes both data and analysis open to freely use by the public._

 ### Crime and Justice
 * [National Archive of Criminal Justice Data](https://www.icpsr.umich.edu/icpsrweb/content/NACJD/index.html) - Great source for data on crime and justice.